 My name is Sandi Cover.
 Even with over 30 years of teaching experience, I find that even I have more to learn!
 To get to my current position at Lakeview High School, I traveled a nontraditional path.
 I graduated from both Bartow High School and Polk Community College in Florida the same month.
 I then pursued a Business Administration/Psychology degree at Grace College, Indiana.
 I substitute taught and consulted with homeschool groups for over 15 years while supporting my spouse in the Army and then arriving in Michigan.
 I eventually continued my education at Western Michigan University to get the course requirements to teach Secondary Math/History, then completed my Masters of Secondary Math Education.
 I now pursue innovative ways to help students find success in learning math.

 Spring 2018 Results: 37 students enrolled in the course.
 Overall , composite test scores changed by an average of 64 points.
 Of the 25 students that took the pre- and post-tests, 18 increased their composite scores, 6 decreased and 1 had no change.
 When looking at Reading and Math sections individually, both content areas showed an average increase.
 Student surveys indicated they overwhelmingly enjoyed the experience: showing an increase in test taking confidence, sense of preparedness and willingness to recommend the course to friends.

 FAFSA WORKSHOPS - The Free Application for Federal Student Aid (FAFSA) is the first step in the financial aid process.
 You use the FAFSA to apply for federal student aid, such as grants, loans and work-study.
 In addition, most states and colleges use information from the FAFSA to award nonfederal aid.
 BC CAN coordinates free community-wide workshops each year so that students and parents can receive direct assistance in completing this vital financial aid form.
-Please revisit this page later in September 2018 to learn more about October FAFSA workshops!
+To see our 2018 FAFSA Workshop dates, CLICK HERE!